 Teach First have worked in collaboration with the following five partner schools, the Driver Youth Trust and Reach Academy to create a two-year programme which will support your professional development through your early teaching career.

 Read this first…

-The core induction programmes published here have been made available a year ahead of schedule so that the maximum number of newly qualified teachers can benefit from the support the ECF provides.
+The core induction programmes published here have been made available a year ahead of schedule so that the maximum number of newly qualified teachers can benefit from the support the Early Career Framework (ECF) provides.